markandre13/tx-spectrum/README.md

 # tx-spectrum

-Decent CSS for applications based on Adobe Spectrum and IBM Plex.
+CSS for applications.
+Based on Adobe Spectrum and IBM Plex.

 [View it.](https://markandre13.github.io/tx-spectrum/)